yazz/VisualJS/README.md

 https://www.youtube.com/watch?v=t9YLtDJZtPY

-: So Coils allows all programs to be examined visually using a GUI time travelling debugger
+: So Coils allows all programs to be examined visually using a GUI time travelling debugger, which is one of the killer features, as it reduces the cost of maintenance of large Javascript applications